 Office:

 322 Hendricks

 Office Hours:

-MW 12-1:30 PM
+Tue 10-11:30 AM

+Wed 10:30 AM-12 PM

 or by appointment

 E-mail:

 echang@uoregon.edu

 AIM or Google Talk:

 EDagogy

-I am also available electronically by email and the course blog.
-Email and the blog are the best means of contacting me.
-I will do my best to answer your emails and blog posts, usually within twenty-four hours.
-If there is an emergency and you need to reach me, please contact the main WGS office in 315 Hendricks Hall.
+315 Hendricks Hall.
 Furthermore, when time permits, I will supplement my office hours with virtual hours via AOL Instant Messenger or Google Talk (nickname: EDagogy); if I am logged in, during reasonable hours, you are more than welcome to discuss the class or ask questions.
 Please, when you initiate an IM conversation for the first time, please identify yourself to me; also, be patient because my responses may not be immediate.